 Popularity and common use

 The Linux kernel is probably the most widely used piece of software ever created.
-It is found in routers, cars, refrigerators, stereos, laptops, desktops, cell phones and countless other devices.
+It is found in routers, spaceships, cars, satellites, refrigerators, stereos, laptops, desktops, cell phones and countless other devices.

 Misconceptions regarding the name "Linux"